MarcelloDe/mkdocs/docs/projects/Data Science Capstone Project.md

 Not surprisingly, we had every variation of McMaster University spelled
 <image src="capstone/pic4.jpg" alt="unclean data2" width="500" height="300">

-# The Preliminary Data Cleaning Process
-The most significant and demanding phase of this project was the preliminary data cleaning.
-This vital step, which data analysts often estimate takes up to 80% of their time, consumed closer to 90% of our resources due to the highly 'unclean' nature of the survey results.

 ## 1. Project Overview: Bridging NLP and Predictive Analytics